Project-Harmoni/harmoni-edge/README.md

 Note: some of Supabase's documentation discusses creating a new git repo and config.toml, but this is not needed to deploy a pre-existing codebase.

+## Security Advisory
+Project Harmoni in its current state provides a functional backbone.
+For a secure production, this project will require changes to support Supabase's row-level security and private buckets.